kubernetes-csi/external-attacher/README.md

 #### Deprecated arguments
 * `--connection-timeout <duration>`: This option was used to limit establishing connection to CSI driver.
 Currently, the option does not have any effect and the external-attacher tries to connect to CSI driver socket indefinitely.
 It is recommended to run ReadinessProbe on the driver to ensure that the driver comes up in reasonable time.

+* `--leader-election-type`: This option was used to choose which leader election resource type to use.
+Currently, the option defaults to `configmaps`, but will be removed in the future to only support `leases` based leader election.

+* `--leader-election-identity <id>`: This option is deprecated and has no effect since external-attacher will now use the pod hostname as the leader election identity

 ### CSI error and timeout handling
 The external-attacher invokes all gRPC calls to CSI driver with timeout provided by `--timeout` command line argument (15 seconds by default).